Liberty, Equality, Nature On Enforcing Morality

 Take a look in your newspaper.
 Read the history books.
 My little bit of theory has plenty of validation in real life!
 Governments do fight crime, but they also commit crime.
 We have had some saintly people in office (like Jimmy Carter), but we have also had a generous helping of crooks, playboys and consulters of astrologers.

-As such, the government is qualified to clean up the worse moral transgressions, but it is not qualified to pull the people as a whole to moral excellence.
+As such, the government is qualified to clean up the worst moral transgressions, but it is not qualified to pull the people as a whole to moral excellence.
 This has to be the job of the saints.
 There is no substitute.
 If you want your children to be good, raise them well; turn off the television sometimes and teach them something; set a good example.
 If you want other children to be good, get together with other moralists and set up a school; buy some poor children a scholarship to a moral school.
 Remember, true charity weeds out the selfish; on the other hand, government jobs are valuable to many.

 13. Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men.